PavlosIsaris/paulisaris-blog-hugo/content/post/getting-started-with-angular-material-creating-a-custom-dialog-component.md

 (Yes I name all my computers with Superhero names, isn't that totally awesome?) :D

-Great, since we have npm installed, we can go ahead and install the angular cli tool:
+Great, since we have npm installed, we can go ahead and install the Angular CLI tool:
 ```bash
 npm -g i @angular/cli
 ```
 (-g states that the dependency will be installed globally)

-If the isntallation process finishes succesfully, we can use npm to print all global dependencies:
+If the installation process finishes successfully, we can use npm to print all global dependencies:

 ```bash
 paul@spiderman:~$ npm -g ls --depth=0